kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+* 50.15 20241012 =

+* Fix: Remove warning from Equivalent_Posts debug code that warns of an equivalent post not existing.
+* Tweak: Workaround define BROADCAST_PP_SSL_WORKAROUND removed since Wordpress no longer allows https transport workarounds.

+= 50.14 20240824 =

+* New add-on:<a href="https://broadcast.plainviewplugins.com/addon/bricks-builder/">Bricks Builder</a>: Adds support for the <a href="https://bricksbuilder.io/">Bricks Builder page editor</a>.
+* Fix: In the "Database table cleanup" maintenance tool, ignore base tables that contain numbers in their names.
+* Dev: Add get_attachment_id_from_url() function to help find image IDs based on URL.

 = 50.13 20240711 =